Create a task

 Also, the task automatically gets shared with the person mentioned after the @ symbol in the comments.

 In certain cases when you need to share a task with the entire organization, you can select “My Team” group in the sharing dialog.
 All regular Wrike users in your organization are automatically included in this default user group except for collaborators and external users (to eliminate the possibility of accidentally sharing information with a freelancer or a customer).

 Following a task is a great way to stay up-to-date with its changes and comments.
-If you follow a task, you see its updates in the Activity Stream and receive instant or daily email notifications at your choice.
+If you follow a task, you see its updates in the Activity Stream and receive instant or daily email notifications depending on your email notification settings.

-You can easily start to follow or unfollow any particular task in your workspace and invite other team mates to follow it.
-After you added a comment to a task or you were mentioned after the @ symbol in a comment, you instantly start following the task.
-Also, task author and assignee follow their tasks by default.
+You can easily start to follow or unfollow any particular task in your workspace and invite other teammates to follow it.
+If you add a comment to a task or if you are mentioned after the @ symbol in a comment, you will automatically start following that task.
+Task authors and assignees also follow their tasks by default.

-To subscribe to a task, click on the “Follow” button in the task description 1.
-You will see the avatars of the people who are getting notifications about changes in this task 2.
-If someone who is involved in completing this assignment isn’t on the list, type in your colleague’s name or email address in the field to invite them 3 or choose his/her name from the list of people.
+To begin following a task, click on the “Follow” button in the task description 1.
+At the top of the panel that appears you will see the avatars of the people who are currently following the task 2.
+If someone who is involved in completing this assignment isn’t on the list, type in your colleague’s name or email address to invite them 3 or choose his/her name from the list of people that appears.
 Every subscribed person instantly receives an email notification that he or she is now following a specific task.

 Click on the “Permalink” button 1 in the right upper corner of the task view.
 The URL to the task will pop up, highlighted for easy copy/paste.
 Once you copy the link to the task, you can insert the link in the description of other tasks or folders.
 The link will be automatically converted into the underlined task title it refers to 2.